kyrafld/Smart-Home-Services-TF/README.md

 - `smart_home_tg_arns`:  A list of Amazon Resource Name(ARNs) for the target groups associated with the Smart Home application.

 ### 6. Autoscaling
+The Autoscaloing module focuses on automatically adjusting the number of Amazon Elastic Compute Cloud (EC2) instances based on demand, to ensure optiomal perfomance.
 #### Variables
 - `service_names`: A list of the different services names to apply to each server.
 - `ami_img`: A list of the Amazon Machine Images(AMI).